 Therefore, Exprivia not only follows the guidelines set forth by the Corporate Governance Code for listed companies issued by Borsa Italiana, but it has also introduced a digital platform that can be used by all stakeholders to report possible unlawful or irregular conduct and violations of company procedures and instructions, through an online portal.

 The reports are handled by the Exprivia Ethics Committee and the Supervisory Body.
-The Ethics Committee consists of Internal Audit, the Head of the Human Resources Office and the Head of the Legal Office.
+The Ethics Committee consists of Internal Audit, the Head of the Human Resources Office, the Head of the Legal Office and by the RGPC (person responsible for the Anticorruption Management System).

 Reports can be sent through the system without the need to either register or provide personal information.
 If whistleblowers decide to provide their personal information, they can be assured that it will remain confidential.